PhD TESOL Research

 This course will develop your research skills and set you on the path to becoming an autonomous researcher.
 The PhD is a significant qualification which will mark you out as an expert researcher in the field of teaching English to speakers of other languages.
 You’ll achieve new skills in understanding complex matters, sharpen your problem-solving abilities, increase your confidence as a researcher and expand your knowledge of the field while also enjoying the PhD experience.

 We’ll support you throughout your time on the PhD TESOL Research.
-Before embarking on your thesis investigation, the course will foster your research skills development through seven taught modules on TESOL, research methods and educational theories.
-Our PhD in TESOL Research will provide you with an opportunity to go beyond what would be required from a Masters of Research (MRes) and an Educational Doctorate (EdD) in that you’ll produce a more substantial 60,000-word thesis.
+Before embarking on your thesis investigation, the course will foster your research skills development through seven taught modules on TESOL which focus on research methods and educational theories.
+Our PhD in TESOL Research will provide you with an opportunity to go beyond what would be required from a Masters of Research (MRes) and an Educational Doctorate (EdD) in that you’ll produce a substantial 60,000 + word thesis.

 The academic environment at the University of Stirling will not only give you freedom and challenges, but it will also provide you with numerous chances for intellectual debate with fellow experts.
 Your PhD journey will shape your future like no other qualification – academically, professionally and personally.